 - a.
-Begin by asking questions like: "What is a turning point, and what factors contributed to its development?"
-They can think of a turning point as a personal decision in the life of one person or a political choice affecting millions.
-It could also be an event or an idea with global or local consequences.
-It could even be a single person whose actions inspire or affect others.
-Either way, they will need to think about how that turning point emerged and changed.
-"What impact did it have on the people who experienced it, and how did they affect it?" - b.
-Students will view the 2024 National History Day Theme Video and complete the companion worksheet. - c.
+Begin by asking questions like: "What is an example of a right and the responsibility connected to that right?
+What are some ways people assert a right they hold, and honor the responsibility they have?"
+They can think of examples from legal codes that enshrine rights and assign responsibilities to individuals.
+Students may also consider the rights and responsibilities of groups, governments, nation-states, or the rights granted to those not involved in the legal or governmental process.
+It could be a right held and responsibility fulfilled on a local, national, or international scale.
+Whatever the student's focus, they will need to think about the historical context that created this right and responsibility, and the impact of the right and responsibility.
+"What effect did this right and responsibility have in the short term, and long term?" - b.
+Students will view the 2025 National History Day Theme Video and complete the companion worksheet. - c.
 Students will read the Introduction to the theme (pg.
-4-6) in the 2024 National History Day Theme Book.
+4-6) in the 2025 National History Day Theme Book.
 You may wish to assign one or more of the topic articles for further reading or exploration. - d.
-Students will browse through suggested local history topics for Turning Points in History compiled by Connecticut History Day. - e.
-Either in class or for homework, students will write a response to the questions, "What makes something a turning point rather than an important event from the past?" and "Consider a turning point in history.
-Why did that turning point develop?
-How did it create change?" and bring to class the next day.
+Students will browse through suggested local history topics for Rights & Responsibilities compiled by Connecticut History Day. - e.
+Either in class or for homework, students will write a response to the questions, "What are the impacts of both the right, and the responsibility?" and "What are the different perspectives on the right and responsibility you considered for the first question?" and bring to class the next day.

-III.
+II.
 Materials:

 - a.
-2024 National History Day Theme Book - b.
-2024 Turning Points in History Connecticut topic list - c.
-2024 National History Day Theme Video and companion worksheet
+2025 National History Day Theme Book - b.
+2025 Rights & Responsibilities Connecticut topic list - c.
+2025 National History Day Theme Video and companion worksheet

-IV.
+III.
 Evaluations: